code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-05-10-spring-kafka-integration-example.md

 In order to get hold of our _ProducingChannel_, we auto-wire the `ApplicationContext` and use the `getBean()` method.
 We then create a for loop in which we sent 10 messages to the <var>'spring-integration-kafka.t'</var> topic using the channel's `send()` method.
 Note that we set the topic by adding a message header `Map` which contains the `KafkaHeaders.TOPIC` value which corresponds to the destination topic name.

-The sent messages should be picked up by the _ConsumingChannel_ bean and when passed to the `CountDownLatchHandler` the `CountDownLatch` will be lowered from it's initial value <var>'10'</var>.
+The sent messages should be picked up by the _ConsumingChannel_ bean and when passed to the `CountDownLatchHandler` the `CountDownLatch` will be lowered from its initial value <var>'10'</var>.
 We then check if the 10 messages have been receive by asserting that the `CountDownLatch` value is equals to <var>'0'</var>.

 ``` java
 package com.codenotfound.kafka.integration;